 Artist: Heitor Villa-Lobos

 This short guitar concerto from Brazil’s finest composer consistently keeps things interesting.
 The virtuosic passages — of which there are plenty — possess a jazzy flair, while the small orchestral ensemble interlocks in perfect step.
 Some sections of the piece remind me of the work of Steve Howe, which certainly makes my mood for a day.
 But that’s probably because the prog-rocker was inspired by Andrés Segovia, the legendary classical guitarist to whom this Concerto was originally written for.

 Symphony No. 8 in D Minor

 Containing a multitude of percussion instruments — from vibraphones to glockenspiels — Vaughan Williams’ Eighth Symphony is perhaps his most rhythmic, and maybe his most dynamic.
 Typical of Vaughan Williams to be pastoral, but so too is his propensity for constant motion.
 Once again, Britain’s national composer delivers the goods.

 Artist: Frank Sinatra

-Frank Sinatra wants you to know he’s more than just a great singer, the grand interpreter of American song — he’s also a conductor from time to time.
-This all-instrumental LP features compositions written by several popular Hollywood composers, including Nelson Riddle, Elmer Bernstein and André Previn.
+Frank Sinatra wants you to know that he’s more than just the greatest singer of all time — he’s also an orchestra conductor, occasionally.
+His name is at the top of this all-instrumental LP, which features compositions written by several popular Hollywood composers, such as Nelson Riddle, Elmer Bernstein and André Previn.

-There’s no fault in the conducting that I can detect; Sinatra is pretty good with the baton.
+There’s no fault in the conducting that I can detect; Sinatra knows how to wield the baton.
 Rather, the “tone poems” themselves are bland.
-Only thing that could liven them up is — you guessed it — Frank’s voice.
+The only thing that could liven them up is — you guessed it — Frank’s voice.